MobileRoboticsSkoltech/multi-azure-recorder/README.md

 # multi-azure-recorder
-This repo contains tools for synchronized RGB+D data recording and extraction from multiple Azure Kinect DKs.
+This repo contains tools for synchronized RGB+D data __recording, streaming and extraction__ from multiple Azure Kinect DKs.
+The project supports __distributed setup__: cameras can be connected to separate computers during recording.

 ## Building
 ### Azure SDK